darkfire000/gsc-rust/README.md

 ``docker-compose up -d``

 ### Updating The Server
 Because Docker containers are somewhat ephemeral, updating them can be touchy.
-There is an update script called ``update.sh`` which is used to update the _game data_.
-You can run the update script against a running container by doing ``docker exec container_name update``.
+There is an update utility which is used to update the _game data_.
+You can run the utility for a game server by doing ``docker exec container_name update``.
 You get can the container name by running ``docker ps`` in the ``NAMES`` column.

 Updating non-game data is another story.
 If you are comfortable with Docker & Linux, you can access the container like this ``docker exec -it container_name bash``.
 Once inside the container, use ``nano`` to update your files.